I went swimming every day for two weeks - here's how it changed my routine for the better

 Swimming is well-known for being good for our mental health.
 A poll by Swim England found that the sport had helped reduce the symptoms of anxiety or depression for 1.4 million adults in Britain, with many saying it made them feel happier and more motivated.

 But what elevates it above your standard endorphin-boosting exercise, could be down to the watery environment itself.
-As reported by the BBC, there is a growing body of research suggesting that exposure to ‘blue space’ (pools, lakes, the sea) has a positive impact on our mental wellbeing.
-It seems that being in or near water increases levels of the happy hormones, dopamine, and oxytocin, and causes cortisol, the stress hormone, to drop.
-This creates a Zen-like calm that has been dubbed the ‘blue mind’ state.
+As reported by the BBC, a growing body of research suggests exposure to ‘blue space’ (pools, lakes, the sea) has a positive impact on our mental wellbeing.
+It seems being in or near water increases happy hormone levels, dopamine, and oxytocin, and causes cortisol, the stress hormone, to drop.
+This creates a Zen-like calm dubbed the ‘blue mind’ state.

-It makes sense then that an immersive watery activity such as swimming could be activating my ‘blue mind’ so effectively.
-During every swim, I made sure to spend at least some of the time ignoring my technique or counting laps, and simply indulging in some moving meditation.
+While 'blue mind' theory normally applies to wild swimming and is often listed among the benefits of cold water swimming, I felt similar benefits stepping into the pool every evening.
+During every swim, I spent some time ignoring my technique and counting laps, and simply indulging in moving meditation.
 Noticing how the water feels as I glide through it; how it sounds as I splash and blow out bubbles; how the light reflects off the tiles; and even how the chlorine smells and tastes.
 It’s a great mindful exercise for an evening.

 3. Swimming may improve sleep quality

 “High-intensity exercise can cause increased adrenaline levels, heart rate, and body temperature which isn’t ideal right before bedtime.
 A light to moderate-intensity swim could be a good exercise choice in the evening, but you should consider how far and fast you swim, and which stroke you choose.
-Try a stroke which you find easier and swim at a comfortable pace in order to help keep it relaxing,” she suggests.
+Try a stroke you find easier and swim comfortably to help keep it relaxing,” she suggests.

-Throughout my ‘swim week’ I kept pace and intensity fairly slow and low as I was swimming beyond 9 pm.
+I kept pace and intensity fairly slow and low during my swims as I was swimming beyond 9 pm.
 I stuck to an easy front crawl, mixing it up with slower laps in the breaststroke to avoid any spikes in heart rate and help dial down the cortisol.
 The ritual of the post-swim shower and changing into comfy loungewear suited the pre-bedtime routine.

 Inez Griffin, an expert who works with Nuffield Health